 Protests erupted in the city of Jammu, in Indian-administered Kashmir.

 One protester, Chetan Sharma, told Reuters: "This was a conspiracy to kill Sarabjit Singh in which they have meted out inhuman treatment to him.
-This was well planned by Pakistan."'All alone'
+This was well planned by Pakistan."

 A doctor at Lahore's Jinnah hospital told Agence France-Presse news agency: "Singh's condition is critical with multiple wounds on his head, abdomen, jaws and other body parts, and he has been put on ventilator."

 India's government informed Sarabjit Singh's family that Pakistan had granted visas for four family members to visit.

 His sister, Dalbir Kaur, told AFP: "We want to be with Sarabjit in this difficult time.
 He is all alone."

 Sarabjit Singh was reportedly attacked as he and other prisoners were brought out of their cells for a one-hour break.